OxNinja/blog/content/posts/binary golf/index.md

 Considering the following:

-* `??`: garbage, so you can just use those bytes for shellcode
+* `??`: garbage, so you can just use those bytes for your code
 * `!!!! !!!!`: total size of the header, so it will depend on your code
 * `dead beef`: address of the entrypoint